 Driving from Tulum town toward the beach, you’ll have an option to go left or right along the beach road.
 Turning right, the Tulum Beach Road South is where most of the hotels, restaurants and bars are located.
 It’s easier to walk and bike to get to things here, and parking is limited.

-Check out my best bets under $200/night for an affordable Tulum getaway on the beach road south.
+Check out my affordable Tulum beach hotel options under $200/night for a Tulum getaway on the beach road south.
 Try different dates since they can vary widely based on bookings and season.
 Some have AC overnight and all have private baths:

 Rosa Del Viento One of the last hotels on the beach road, but this hotel has a nice private beach and included breakfast.
 AC, and free Wifi in public areas.

 Las Palmas Maya Located on the jungle side of the road, but with free beach access across the street (or check with management for tips on nearby beach clubs).
-Great central location to restaurants.
+Great central location to restaurants and one of the cheapest options in this area.
 No AC, but WiFi and community kitchen included.
 Breakfast available.

-Posada del Sol Tulum This hotel spans both sides of the beach road.
+Posada del Sol Tulum This beach hotel spans both sides of the beach road.
 The budget rooms are on the jungle side.
-No AC, but free Wifi in public areas and included continental breakfast.
+AC, free Wifi in public areas and included continental breakfast.
+Check out their Instagram!

-The beach road north is quieter, and people who really want to “get away” will like this area because it feels so much more secluded.
+The beach road north is quieter, and people who really want to “get away” will like this area because the beach hotels here feel so much more secluded.
 I imagine it’s what Tulum used to be like before its popularity exploded in recent years.
 To stay here, you should have a car or be ready to take taxis, since there are fewer restaurants close by.

-Hotel and Cabanas Zazil Kin This is one of the most affordable Tulum beachfront options at under $100/night!
-If you’re OK with very basic accommodations as a trade off for an amazing secluded beach, this could be your spot.
+Hotel and Cabanas Zazil Kin This is one of the most affordable Tulum beach hotels at under $100/night!
+Reviews are mixed, but if you’re OK with very basic accommodations as a trade off for an amazing secluded beach, this could be your spot.
 No AC, but electricity overnight, and a restaurant on-site.
+Some options have shared bathrooms so be sure to check the room amenities.
 Check out their Instagram – they’ve got a good vibe going!